Toby Keith: Personal life

-An avid University of Oklahoma sports fan, Keith is often seen at Oklahoma Sooners games and practices.
-He is also a fan of professional wrestling, being seen in the front row of numerous WWE shows that take place in Oklahoma, as well as performing "Courtesy of the Red, White, & Blue (The Angry American)" live at the first ever TNA Wrestling show on June 19, 2002.
-He is also a fan of the Pittsburgh Steelers football team.
-He is a Free Will Baptist.
+He was an avid University of Oklahoma sports fan, and Keith was often seen at Oklahoma Sooners games and practices.
+He was also a fan of professional wrestling, being seen in the front row of numerous WWE shows that took place in Oklahoma, as well as performing "Courtesy of the Red, White, & Blue" live at the first ever TNA Wrestling show on June 19, 2002.
+He was also a fan of the Pittsburgh Steelers football team.
+He was a Free Will Baptist.